windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 We encourage Docker-based deployments, and provide a `docker-compose` file to help you get started.

+The default credentials are admin@windmill.dev / changeme.
+From there you can easily setup another account as part of the setup step.

 ## Docker

 Using Docker and Caddy, Windmill can be deployed using two files,